Introduction

 - Use a wrench to carefully loosen the connection between the gas line and the grill.

-- Gently detach the gas line, ensuring no gas escapes.
+- Gently pull off the gas line, ensuring no gas escapes.

-- If you smell gas, stop immediately and verify the valve is closed.
+- If you detect a gas smell, stop immediately and verify that the valve is closed.

 - Detach the Propane Tank